 Gamboa vs TBA

-Yuriorkis "El Ciclon de Guantanamo" Gamboa
+Yuriorkis "The Cyclone of Guantanamo/El Ciclon de Guantanamo" Gamboa

 Yuriorkis Gamboa, 2004 Olympic gold medalist from Cuba defected along with teammates Odlanier Solis and Yan Barthelemy to Columbia in December 2006 while training with the Cuban national boxing team in Venezuela for the Pan American Games.
 The three signed with Ahmet Oner of Arena Box Promotion.
 Gamboa made his pro debut on April 27, 2007 at the Arena Gym in Hamburg, Germany beating Alexan Manvelyan by 4-round unanimous decision.

 Yuriorkis Gamboa made his US debut on Tuesday, October 30, 2007 at Seminole Hard Rock Hotel and Casino in Hollywood, Florida where he beat Brazilian Adailton De Jesus (19-3-0, 17 KOs) by 6th round TKO.

 Yuriorkis Gamboa defeated Johnnie Edwards (13-2-1, 7 KOs) at 1:34 of round one by TKO on Friday, February 22, 2008 at Xtreme Indoor Karting in Fort Lauderdale, Florida on ESPN Friday Night Fights.
 It was Gamboa's US TV debut.
 Gamboa also won the vacant NABF super featherweight title in the bout.

 Gamboa vs Jimenez